Evening primrose: benefits, dosage, contraindications

 Synergies

-Effects of altering dietary essential fatty acids on requirements for non-steroidal anti-inflammatory drugs in patients with rheumatoid arthritis: a double blind placebo controlled study
+Effects of altering dietary essential fatty acids on requirements for nonsteroidal anti-inflammatory drugs in patients with rheumatoid arthritis: a double-blind, placebo-controlled study

 Treatment of rheumatoid arthritis with prostaglandin E1 precursors cis-linoleic acid and gamma-linolenic acid

-Clinical Benefits of n-3 PUFA and α-Linolenic Acid in Patients with Rheumatoid Arthritis
+Clinical Benefits of n-3 PUFA and γ-Linolenic Acid in Patients with Rheumatoid Arthritis

-Diabetic Neuropathy ✪✪✪✪✪
+Diabetic neuropathy ✪✪✪✪✪

 Posologie